Sleep & Anxiety Supplements

 • CBD + benzodiazepines / Z-drugs / SSRIs / statins / warfarin — CBD inhibits CYP3A4 and CYP2C9.

-• Ashwagandha + thyroid medications, immunosuppressants, sedatives — can amplify effects.
+• Ashwagandha + thyroid medications, immunosuppressants, sedatives — can amplify effects; it also modulates CYP3A4.

 • Multiple sedatives layered — even "natural" sedatives can have additive effects with each other and with alcohol.